 Tips on finding food:

 The food smells in Tonala are absolutely amazing!
 There are many places to get food in Tonala as you shop – from a sit-down restaurant inside a building, to a sit-down vendor cooking in the open air in the middle of the shopping alleys, to the street vendors selling food on the go.
 I have tried a few of each of these.
 I discovered my absolute favorite food in Tonala and it comes from street vendors that you find strewn throughout the market.
-The food is called a gordita and, in Tonala, it is filled with something sweet.
+The food is called a gordita and, in Tonala, it is fried dough filled with something sweet.
 I have had gorditas elsewhere, and they are delicious, but the gorditas in Tonala are different.
-They sell them plain but they also sell them with a variety of fillings – chocolate, cajeta, or vanilla cream.
+They sell them plain but they also sell them with a variety of fillings – chocolate, cajeta, or cream.
 The dough is sweet, so even the plain ones are delicious.
 Hands down, this is the best food in Tonala, and every time I go, I buy a few bags.
 The best price for these is typically 10 pesos for 5 gorditas.
 Sometimes, I have seen vendors charge 15 or 20 pesos for 5 gorditas, but I typically skip those vendors and find the ones with a better price.

 One bit of advice that we were given when we first moved to Mexico was that if there are a lot of people waiting to eat at a place, then it probably has excellent food.
 While walking through the alleys of vendors, the amazing smells from all of the food vendors grilling meats and veggies are mouth-watering and most, if not all, of these places have crowds of people surrounding them.
 I have only eaten at one of the places, one street over from the main crush of people, and the food was delicious.
 Waiting for seating in the middle of a crowded alley of vendors is not something I really want to do, so I have not stopped at other places yet.

 While walking down a side street on my second trip to Tonala, I found a hidden restaurant called El Jardin (The Garden).
 The only reason I found it was because I heard a lot of birds chirping nearby and looked over to see an aviary.
 On the fence of the aviary, was the sign for the restaurant.
 We were hungry and decided to check it out.
-As we wound through a sidewalk between the aviary and building, we found ourselves in a little portico filled with tables.
+As we wound through a sidewalk between the aviary and building, we found ourselves in a small portico filled with tables.
 The staff is very friendly, they serve alcohol all day, and the food is delicious.
 It is now our go-to place to find respite from the crowds.
 There is also a restroom nearby that is free if you go from the restaurant.
 The only problem is that there are no toilet seats or toilet paper, so be prepared!

 Tonala is a beautiful place, filled with art in the most unexpected places.
 There is more to see than can be seen in one, two, or twenty visits.
 The Sunday market feels like it stretches on forever.
 If you find that you have bought too much but you have only made it through a small part of the market, the vendor that I have bought the glass pitcher and tumbler sets from will let you leave your purchases with them under the table, along with the box(es) of glassware purchased from them.
 I am sure they are not the only vendors willing to do that.
 If you are not comfortable with that idea, some of the parking lots will watch your car for you if you leave purchases in it and return to shop.
 By 3 PM, many street vendors start packing up their tables.
-The permanent shops stay open longer, but the market starts to disperse after 3 and if you saw something that you wanted to purchase, you need to get it before 3.
+The permanent shops stay open longer, but the market starts to disperse at 3.
+If you saw something that you wanted to purchase, you need to get it before then.

 No matter what you decide to shop for in Tonala, you will likely go home with more than you expected.
 Let me know if you have any other suggestions for shopping in this wonderful town.
 Enjoy!